Every professional displayed on Counselling Directory has been independently

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I change £25.00 for an hour session, with the first assessment session charged at the lower rate of £20.00.
+I change £30.00 for a 55 minute session, with the first assessment session FREE

 Discounted rates available for people on low incomes and students.